llmcloud24/de.KCD-Summer-School-2024/Day_4/README.md

 ## 0 General Project Setup

-You will need a VM for the LLM setup (you might reuse your VM from today if it is working):
+You will need a VM for the LLM setup:
 - Flavor: de.NBI GPU T4 medium
 - Image: Ubuntu-24.04-20240913-gpu
 - Network: LLMcloud24-network-2